wmde/reference-island/README.md

 # Wikidata Reference Island

+## Installation and Running Tests
+We can create a python virtual environment.
+This has the advantage of keeping dependencies from this project separate from your system.

+Create a venv in a folder `./venv`
+`python3 -m venv venv`

+Active the virtual environment:
+`source venv/bin/active`

+Install this library and test dependencies:
+`pip3 install .`
+`pip3 install -e .[tests]`

+Run linter:
+`flake8 .`

+Run tests:
+`pytest`

+To leave the virtual environment:
+`deactivate`

 ## Glossary

 The following terms will be used throughout this document, their meanings are as follows: